Pyril, the Celestial Radiance

 Disciple Summons (T3)

-Saving Grace - Once per encounter, the divinator may invoke Pyril’s name to create a bright spectacle of light whilst flawlessly repairing the casters' damaged armor and weaponry over the duration of a turn.
-Armor that has been completely destroyed can not be repaired.
+Saving Grace – Once per encounter, the divinator may invoke Pyril’s name to create a bright spectacle of light whilst flawlessly repairing the casters' damaged armor and weaponry over the duration of a turn.
+Armor that has been destroyed can not be repaired.

 Herald Summons (T4)

-Pyril’s Rebuke - The divinator may set their sights upon a target and manifest a chain made of tangible light from their hands or a nearby surface (within 10 feet) to entrap them.
-To any accursed or undead restrained, this chain inflicts severe burns (second, ramping to third overtime), even gradually rendering the bones of undead to ash.
+Pyril’s Rebuke – The divinator may set their sights upon a target and manifest a chain made of tangible light from their hands or a nearby surface (within 10 feet) to entrap them.
+To any accursed or undead restrained, this chain inflicts severe burns (second, ramping to third over time), even gradually rendering the bones of the undead to ash.
 This chain entrapment lasts for 5 turns and is no more durable than steel and may extend up to 20 feet.
 Breaking the chain will break the spell beforehand.

 Shining Glare – The divinator may call upon Pyril’s blessing to protect them with tangible, holy light.
 This tangible light will create a shield on the caster’s backside, closely resembling the sun in appearance and shape.
 Opponents who look at the shield will be met with a bright glare, having to look away to avoid blindness.
 It stretches 10 feet in length and possesses the durability of iron, allowing it to be used defensively to block oncoming attacks from behind.
 This barrier will last for 10 turns.
 As opposed to the caster, it can also be placed on the backside of an ally.

-Solar Barrier - The divinator creates a glistening, golden barrier spanning 50x50 ft.
-This spell is mostly seen in battles, particularly for deterring and blocking off large armies at once.
+Solar Barrier – The divinator creates a glistening, golden barrier spanning 50x50 ft.
+This spell is mainly seen in battles, particularly for deterring and blocking off large armies at once.
 Although it is entirely transparent, its strength is comparable to stone.
 It can be summoned only once per day.

 Archon Summons (T5)